 3. On the look out

 What do newborns see?
 Not too much because they’re near-sighted and see best about eight to ten inches in front of them? just about the distance of a mother’s face as she cradles her baby in her arms.
 Peripheral vision isn’t yet developed, and a baby’s field of view is about one-third that of an adult.
-Even so, babies do like to look at patterns and bright colours.
+Even so, babies do like to look at patterns and bright colors.
 Bright red seems to intrigue infants most, and shiny red is best of all.
-Pastels, on the other hand, appear muddy to a baby, a good reason for making the nursery one of the most colourful rooms in your house.
+Pastels, on the other hand, appear muddy to a baby, a good reason for making the nursery one of the most colorful rooms in your house.

 In the crib, your newborn at first will face only to one side or the other.
-So hang a colourful mobile on the side of the crib where it’s in the baby’s line of vision.
+So hang a colorful mobile on the side of the crib where it’s in the baby’s line of vision.

 While a professional may know a lot about babies in general, as you watch, hold, feed, burp and love your baby day after day, you’ll become the best expert on your baby in particular.
 Only by close observation and a little experimentation can you learn just how much sleep, stimulation and activity your own newborn needs and prefers.

 Newborns are also sensitive to inner stimulation.
 You may see your baby whimper, grimace and appear to be smiling.
 What’s happening is that your baby’s internal systems are busily at work.
 This would be the best time to pull out that camera of yours and capture those cute and adorable expressions.

 Of course, whenever you’re in doubt about the proper care for your baby, be sure to consult your doctor.